samuelebortolotti/neural-prnu-extractor/presentation/main.md

 # Resume training

-In order to deal with the possibility of stopping the training halfway (or with the occurrence of some unfortunate event), we integrated into the original checkpoint system the new information for the modified neural network.
+We integrated into the original checkpoint system the new information for the modified neural network.

 In particular: